mirefek/VennData/README.md

 After removing all blue region, you can press 'a' again to check whether there are exactly the correct class combinations in the picture.

 When the picture is getting into a shape, you can automate the graph tweeking process by pressing 's' (makes a gradient descent step towards the correct shapes), or Shift-S (also tries to minimize the edge lengths).
-However, these steps are not guaranteed to preserve planarity, so can be good be careful with them (at least at the beginning).
-When these optimizer tend to like overlapping, two edges a bit, I find it useful to just merge the two edges
+However, these steps are not guaranteed to preserve planarity, so be careful with them (at least at the beginning).
+When these optimizer tend to like overlapping two edges a bit, I find it useful to just merge the two edges

 ![Gluing an overlapping edge](images/glue-edge.png)